Arthritis and Stem Cells

 The Arthritis Research UK Tissue Engineering Centre is also studying the use of stem cells to rejuvenate cartilage.[7]

 Most trials focus on the anti-inflammatory effect of mesenchymal stem cells, as both rheumatoid arthritis and osteoarthritis are linked with inflammation.
-Stem cells can modulate the immune system to shut off pathological responses that cause this inflammation, while still preserving its ability to fight disease.
+Researchers hypothesise that stem cells can modulate the immune system to shut off pathological responses that cause this inflammation, while still preserving its ability to fight disease.

 Pin It on Pinterest